gbadev-org/tonc/content/asm.md

 The functions above show the basic template for functions: three lines of directives, and a label for the function.
 Note that there is no required order for the four directives, so you may see others as well.
 In fact, the `.global` directive can be separated completely from the rest of the function's code if you want.
 Also note the use of `.extern` to allow access to `vid_page`, which in tonclib always points to the current back buffer.
 To be honest, it isn't even necessary because GAS assumes that all unknown identifiers come from other files; nevertheless, I'd suggest you use it anyway, just for maintenance sake.

 And yes, these two functions do actually form functional mode 5 pixel plotters.
 As an exercise, try to figure out how they work and why they're coded the way they are.
-Also, notice that the THUMB function is only two instructions longer than the ARM version; if this were ROM-code, the THUMB version would be a whole lot faster due to the buswidth, which is exactly why THUMB code is recommended there.
+Also, notice that the Thumb function is only two instructions longer than the ARM version; if this were ROM-code, the Thumb version would be a whole lot faster due to the buswidth, which is exactly why Thumb code is recommended there.

 <div class="note">